 Please note that from the pool of qualified applicants for IDPP Fellowships, preference is given to applicants who are from an ASEAN country and are blind or visually impaired; deaf or hard-of-hearing; and/or mobility impaired.

-The INPUMA MPP program is currently residential; IDPP Fellows will live on the University of Malaya campus in Kuala Lumpur, Malaysia for at least two semesters and take face-to-face classes with INPUMA and IDPP faculty.
-Incoming IDPP Fellows will participate in a two-week residency program from 8-22 August 2014 on the University of Malaya campus before INPUMA MPP courses begin on 1 September 2014.
+The INPUMA MPP program is currently residential; IDPP Fellows live on the University of Malaya campus in Kuala Lumpur, Malaysia for at least two semesters and take face-to-face classes with INPUMA and IDPP faculty.
+Incoming IDPP Fellows participate in a two-week residency program on the University of Malaya campus before INPUMA MPP courses begin in Semester I.